dfsp-spirit/spirit-quake-maps-gpl/README.md

 # About

 Quite a few years ago, I created some custom maps for the Quake series of first person shooter (FPS) games.
-This repository contains the sources (the .map files) for all my maps, releases under the GNU Public License 2.0.
+This repository contains the sources (the .map files) for all my maps, released under the GNU Public License 2.0.
 See the [LICENSE](LICENSE) file in this repo for the full license text.

 # How to use this repo